TheLinuxSham/qtile/README.md

 # Future Improvements
 1. I plan on completely extract key related stuff to a seperate file from the config.py and add key chords to them.
 So I can use the same key combos on any system.
 Also it would make the config.py more compact.

-2. My Desktop also uses two screens.
+2. My Desktop uses two screens.
 I will add group specific app spawning and specific screen spawning in the future.

 3. Make the Battery Icons only show up on my Laptop.